Plan your business start-up

 How will you get there?

 These questions are just some examples of the many important factors to consider before you set up a business.
 You must decide which markets and customer groups you want to sell to and how you will do it.
 You must be sure that your customers will want to buy from you and that you will make money on what you sell.
+You must also define why you want to pursue this particular idea.
+Once a product has been launched on the market, it is becoming more and more important that customers not only believe in the product, but also have a genuine commitment to the company, over and above making money.
 During the planning phase, a clearly formulated business concept and vision will help you map out the way ahead.
 It can also be a good idea to draw up a plan for how you will do this.

 The big question before you make a start is of course whether your business will be a success and whether it will be able to generate a profit.
-No one can answer these questions with any certainty of course, but if you are market-oriented, you can get some indication by:
+No one can answer these questions with any certainty of course, but you can get some indication by: